Boundary value problems and Hardy spaces for elliptic systems with block structure: Existence in Dirichlet problems with fractional regularity data

 In this section we prove the compatible existence on Dirichlet problems with data in homogeneous Hardy--Sobolev and Besov spaces of fractional smoothness that have been announced in Section~\ref{intro:fractionalDP}.
 We also compare them to what can be obtained by the general first-order approach~\cite{AA} when specialized to elliptic systems in block form.
-We recall the color code for our various exponent regions and segments: \begin{itemize} \item Gray corresponds to what can be obtained from the theory of $DB$-adapted spaces in \cite{AA} and our identification of the interval from \cite{AE, AM} in Corollary~\ref{cor: AE interval and AM interval}. \item Blue shows extra information obtained from the theory of $L$-adapted spaces. \item Red indicates results outside of the theory of operator-adapted spaces. \end{itemize}
+We recall the color code for our various exponent regions and segments: \begin{itemize} \item Gray corresponds to what can be obtained from the theory of $DB$-adapted spaces in \cite{AA} and our identification of the interval from \cite{AE, AM} in Corollary~\ref{cor: AE interval and AM interval}. \item Blue shows additional results obtained from the theory of $L$-adapted spaces. \item Red indicates results outside of the theory of operator-adapted spaces. \end{itemize} When we speak of `colored' points or regions, we always mean points or regions that are displayed in one of these three colors.